airo-ugent/airo-ros/doc/moveit-motion-planning.md

 ### Available motion planners
 #### OMPL
-Moveit's default planner is [OMPL](https://ompl.kavrakilab.org/), which is a sampling-based, configuration space path planner.
+Moveit's default planner is [OMPL](https://ompl.kavrakilab.org/), which is a sampling-based path planner.
+This planner is probabilistically complete but not real-time.
-By default, this planner handles cartesian constraints by using forward kinematics and rejection sampling to evaluate the pose.
-This approach can result in large joint movements and is also very time consuming.
-An updated version of the OMPL planner improves on this, see below.
+By default, this planner works in configuration space.
+The planner handles cartesian constraints by either sampling in task-space and then using inverse kinematics or by using forward kinematics with rejection sampling to evaluate if the sampled configuration satisfies the cartesian constraints [source](https://vimeo.com/showcase/7812155/video/480482977#t=0h49m30s).
+The former approach can result in large joint movements, as there are usually multiple configurations that lead to the same pose (not necessarily close to each other in joint space).
+The latter approach cannot deal with constraints that have a small volume (as samples will almost never fall into that region), which makes it useless to e.g. plan on a line.An updated version of the OMPL planner improves on this by still planning in joint space but projecting each sample into the feasible region to overcome the zero-volume issue.
+Cf. Constrained OMPL below.

-Note that this is actually a Path planner, that only deals with the robot kinematics to find collision-free paths.
+Note that OMPL is actually a Path planner, that only deals with the robot kinematics to find collision-free paths.
 To convert this path into a trajectory (which includes time-information or equivalently velocity/acceleration profiles), time parameterization is used.

 #### PILZ
 PILZ is an "industrial" motion generator.
-It is a realtime cartesian planner that can generate PTP, LIN and CIRC motions.
+It is a realtime cartesian planner that can generate PTP (point-to-point), LIN (linear) and CIRC (circular) motions.
 It has been [ported](https://github.com/ros-planning/moveit2/pull/452) to Moveit2, but there is no tutorial yet.
 The tutorial for Noetic can be found [here](https://ros-planning.github.io/moveit_tutorials/doc/pilz_industrial_motion_planner/pilz_industrial_motion_planner.html).

 There is also a [ROS2 example](https://github.com/henningkayser/moveit_resources/blob/pr-port_prbt_packages/prbt_moveit_config/launch/demo.launch.py).